Quaesitrix rated Snake, the Crocodile, and the Dog: 4 stars

 This link opens in a pop-up window

-Unlike the first book, where the culprit and motive was blindingly obvious from the start, this one keeps you guessing by being as confusing as possible.
-I didn't care much for it.
-But the main characters interacting with each other was very entertaining, especially with Barbara Rosenblat's skills as a narrator.
+Unlike the first book, where the culprit and motive was blindingly obvious from the start, this one tries to be as confusing as possible.
+I wasn't very invested in the plot, but the main characters interacting with each other was very entertaining, especially with Barbara Rosenblat's skills as a narrator.
 Each character feels very distinct, the banter between Amelia and Emerson is great, and her Lady Baskerville is a lot of fun.

 It's an enjoyable book but nothing amazing.
 I would have rated it 3 stars if it wasn't for Barbara Rosenblat's narration of pure awesomeness.
 She captures the main character so perfectly and is such a good narrator that she makes everything seem much better that it is.